{\tt RapidGBM}: An Efficient Tool for Fermi-GBM Visibility Checking and Data Analysis with a Case Study of EP240617a: Design and Capabilities of RapidGBM

 Given a sky coordinate and a specific time, \texttt{RapidGBM} determines whether the source is observable by Fermi-GBM or obscured by the Earth, or whether the spacecraft is within the South Atlantic Anomaly (SAA).
 The calculation is based on the position history (poshist) file.
 When both the spacecraft position and the time are specified, the tool calls relevant APIs from the {\tt Fermi GBM tools} to compute visibility and generate diagnostic plots, as shown in the examples below.

 We can use either the real-time poshist file or the historical poshist file.
 When using a historical poshist file, the key step is to determine the appropriate reference time that best matches the spacecraft’s orbital state at the time of the event.
 Motivated by the method of orbital background estimation \citep{2012SPIE.8443E..3BF}, we use times when the satellite has the same geographical footprint to approximate the visibility at the time of interest.
-In practice, we adopt the data from 30 orbits prior to the external trigger (EP or SVOM) time, as Fermi returns to nearly the same geographical coordinates every 15 orbits and the detector pointing geometry repeats every two orbits.
-Previous studies have shown that using data from ±30 orbits provides a reliable estimate of the spacecraft environment, particularly for evaluating visibility and SAA passage conditions \citep{2012SPIE.8443E..3BF}.
+In practice, we adopt the data from 30 orbits prior to the external trigger (EP or SVOM) time, {assuming that the Fermi spacecraft has not executed any pointing maneuver or change in its rocking profile, as it returns to nearly the same geographical coordinates every 15 orbits and the detector pointing geometry repeats every 2 orbits (for $|\beta| < 24^\circ$, where $\beta$ is the angle between the orbital plane and the Sun).} Previous studies have shown that using data from $\pm$30 orbits provides a reliable estimate of the spacecraft environment, particularly for evaluating visibility and SAA passage conditions \citep{2012SPIE.8443E..3BF}.
 Assuming that the Fermi spacecraft follows an approximately circular orbit, its orbital period can be estimated from the average geocentric distance using Newtonian gravity.
 Following the method described in the {\tt osv} tool (v1.3), the orbital period $T$ is given by:

 where $T$ is the orbital period in seconds, $r_{\mathrm{avg}}$ is the average orbital radius (in meters), $G = 6.67428 \times 10^{-11}\ \mathrm{m^3\,kg^{-1}\,s^{-2}}$ is the gravitational constant, $M_{\oplus} = 5.9722 \times 10^{24}\ \mathrm{kg}$ is the mass of the Earth.
 The average orbital radius $r_{\mathrm{avg}}$ is computed from the position vectors of the spacecraft: